Attack on Ukrainian nuclear site ‘an affront to the world at large’

 She said: “I have got to say that, for many, many years, Labour has been calling on the Conservatives to, for example, force transparency around property ownership, especially in London where we know that many of these Putin-linked oligarchs have been stashing their funds in property.”

+Speaking on a visit to Birmingham following Labour’s by-election win, Labour leader Sir Keir Starmer said: “Where the Government is taking action on sanctions, we support them.
+But they have got to go further and faster.

+“We must go after every oligarch.
+This is the weapon we have to use and we need to use it now.”

-But Mr Raab said the UK was “at the vanguard” of imposing sanctions on Kremlin-linked money.
+But Mr Raab said the UK is “at the vanguard” of imposing sanctions on Kremlin-linked money.

 “There has been a running commentary that the UK has somehow been slow – we’ve not been slow,” he said.

-“For example, we have sanctioned more Russian banks than the EU, including Sberbank, which is the biggest Russian bank.
-We’ve made it clear and introduced measures so that three million Russian companies cannot raise loans or get listed on the UK stock market.

-“These measures – and each country has slightly different sanctions regimes – are all aimed at tightening the noose, if you like, and starving off the finance that is going into Putin’s war machine.”

-He also said he was looking to change the law to prevent Russian oligarchs and kleptocrats from exploiting the British justice system to “silence” those investigating corruption linked to Mr Putin’s regime.
+He also said he is looking to change the law to prevent Russian oligarchs and kleptocrats from exploiting the British justice system to “silence” those investigating corruption linked to Mr Putin’s regime.

 He added: “I’ve said that we can expect that, after the stuttering start to this campaign, that Putin would resort to ever more barbaric measures as he gets frustrated.